-Grazing tables are elevating wedding cocktail hours everywhere by providing a colorful spread to feast on and mingle over.
-This family-style setup beats canapés any day—guests don’t have to wait on waiters to bring them nibbles and can dive right into a grazing table whenever they please.
-While they’re a great way to bring guests together between the wedding and reception, grazing tables also make for some great end-of-reception eats when everyone’s worked up an appetite from the dance floor and needs a late-night snack.
+Grazing tables are elevating wedding receptions everywhere by providing a colorful spread to feast on and mingle over.
+This family-style display beats canapés any day—there's no need for a ton of catering staff and guests can dive right into a grazing table whenever they please.
+They're the perfect way to bring guests together between the wedding and reception, or even serve as the first course for dinner.

 Instead of mixing up antipasti, arrange meats, cheeses, and fruits on their own pedestals for a clean aesthetic.
 A centerpiece of prosciutto framed by salami is plated perfection.